When was the first time you heard the word “nonbinary“?

 Gender fluidity might be a new concept for most adults, but not for today’s youth.

-Kids today know that just as sexual orientation can fall anywhere along a spectrum between gay/lesbian/queer at one end and straight/heterosexual at the other, so can gender expression fall anywhere on the continuum between male and female – or beyond.
+Kids today know that just as sexual orientation can fall anywhere along a spectrum between gay/lesbian/queer at one end and straight/heterosexual at the other, so can gender expression land in a myriad of places beyond the concepts of male and female.

 Nonbinary means that there are more gender options in this world than we adults were taught as kids.
 It means that not everyone can check a neat and tidy survey box marked “male” or “female” – some folks fall somewhere between, or beyond, those binary notions.

 It’s finally time to move beyond the black and white world of he and she.
 Welcome to the wonderful, rainbow-hued world of they and them.

 For the record, I didn’t always have a mind this open to differences in gender and orientation.
 Like most of us, I wasn’t necessarily brought up this way.

 In fact, I was brought up mostly Christian, so part of me actually feared that the “gay lifestyle” was a sin until a dear friend came out to me as gay in college.
-He quickly assured me that gay is not a lifestyle – you’re actually born this way.
+He assured me that being gay is not a lifestyle – you’re actually born this way.
 I realized instantly that I must have been taught wrong.

 Years later, I was cool with the GLB acronyms but still pretty unsure and nervous about transgender individuals.
 That is, until a very special friend came out to me as trans and told me she was born this way, too.
 I realized I still had so much more to learn.